 Experience shows that, among the forex traders, there is the pursuit of additional earnings which is the main reason for averaging the transactions.
 The following example illustrates what exactly happens in this case:

-- Trader believes that the EUR/USD price will rise and he opens a long position to buy EUR/USD at a price of 1.5000
+- Trader believes that the EUR/USD price will rise and he opens a long position to buy EUR/USD for 1.5000

 - The price goes against the expectations of the trader